GrussmayerLab/TPR4Py/Readme.md

 ```sh
 git clone git@github.com:GrussmayerLab/TomographicPhaseRetrieval.git
 ```
-clones into the repository to and gives access to the source code on your local machine
+clones into the repository and gives access to the source code on your local machine

 Ideally a separate environment is set up and dependencies installed.
 This can be done by via the environment.yml file: